Drain down guide for static caravans

 Draining down your caravan involves removing all fluid and water from your caravan’s pipework, boiler, and water systems.
 You do this because, during winter, it’s common for pipes to freeze.
 If you leave your caravan unattended and undrained, any water in your pipework could solidify if temperatures drop below zero.Why should you drain down a static caravan?

-Frozen pipes can damage your caravan, which could be costly.
 If water is left inside your pipework, it could freeze and cause pipes to burst, which may flood your caravan.
 Or, it could freeze essential parts of your boiler and water systems, causing them to split, crack, or no longer work.
-Although you may have caravan insurance to protect your static caravan from risks, such as flooding and damaged pipework, not all insurers provide cover for poor maintenance.
+Although you may have caravan insurance to protect your static caravan from risks, such as flooding and damaged pipework, insurers may not settle a claim if there are signs of poor maintenance.
 As a result, you may be liable for costs caused by lack of down draining, even if you have a policy in place.How to drain down a static caravan

-Draining down a caravan doesn’t require a specialist, so you can complete it yourself following the steps below.- First, switch off your heater and turn off the water supply.
+Draining down your caravan doesn’t require a professional, so you can complete it yourself following the steps below.- First, switch off your heater and turn off the water supply.

 - Open your caravan’s drain-down taps, usually located underneath your caravan.

-- Turn on all the taps until they’re fully drained.
+- Open all internal taps until the water has fully drained.

 - Flush the toilet, turn on the shower, and let the water drain out.
-You could also remove the shower head and connecting pipe to help the water flow away.
+Also remove the shower head and connecting pipe to insure it is fully drained.

-- Using compressed air, blow through the pipes to remove any remaining water.
+- Using a compressor or a dedicated drain-down kit, blow compressed air through your caravan’s water pipes to remove any residual water.

-- Close and lock all windows, skylights, and doors to stop cold air from entering your caravan.
+- Pour non-toxic, caravan-grade anti-freeze into your toilet, sink, shower, and plug holes to protect against freezing and displace any residual water left in the waste pipes.
+Close and lock all windows, skylights, and doors to stop cold air from entering your caravan.

 When should you drain down your static caravan?